Shaad Ali: Career

 Shaad Ali started his career as an assistant director to Mani Ratnam, and assisted him on the film Dil Se..
 (1998).

 He made his directorial debut under Yash Raj Films and Madras Talkies, with Saathiya (2002), starring Vivek Oberoi and Rani Mukerji.
 The film was a remake of Mani Ratnam's Tamil film Alai Payuthey (2000).
 Saathiya's script was written by Ratnam.
 The film did well and established Ali in the industry.

 His second film was Bunty Aur Babli (2005) which for the first time brought together real-life father and son Amitabh Bachchan and Abhishek Bachchan alongside Rani Mukerji.
 The film was one of the biggest hits of the year.

 Ali's third film, released on 15 June 2007 and titled Jhoom Barabar Jhoom, stars Abhishek Bachchan, Preity Zinta, Bobby Deol and Lara Dutta in lead roles.

 His fourth directorial venture was Kill Dil which was released on 14 November 2014.
 The movie received average reviews from critics and lukewarm response at the Box office.

 He then directed the movie Ok Jaanu which released on 13 January 2017.
 It is a remake of Mani Ratnam's Tamil movie O Kadhal Kanmani.
 This film reunited him with composer A. R. Rahman after Saathiya (2002), after Rahman turned down Bunty Aur Babli citing a busy schedule.

 His next movie was Soorma, a biographical sports drama film based on the life of hockey player Sandeep Singh, releasied on 13 July 2018.

 Personal life

 Ali married Shazmeen Hussain, daughter of conceptual artist Rummana Hussain and businessman Ishaat Hussain, in 2006.
-The couple divorced in 2011.
+The couple divorced in 2011 [9][10].
 He briefly dated Pooja Shetty, daughter of Adlabs founder Manmohan Shetty.
 In 2013, he married stylist Aarti Patkar.
+On 31 December 2013, he had a son named Imaan Shaad.